aionnetwork/aion-docs/developers/fundamentals/packages/abi.md

 ## [ABIStreamingEncoder](https://avm-api.aion.network/org/aion/avm/userlib/abi/abistreamingencoder)

-`ABIStreamingEncoder` is a utility class for AVM ABI encoding.
+`ABIStreamingEncoder` is a utility class for [AVM ABI encoding](https://avm-api.aion.network/org/aion/avm/userlib/abi/abistreamingencoder).
 Instances of this class are stateful, allowing several pieces of data to be serialized into the same buffer.
-[Read More](https://avm-api.aion.network/org/aion/avm/userlib/abi/abistreamingencoder)

 ### Instantiate an ABIStreamingEncoder